-- establishing, implementing and maintaining adequate risk management policies and procedures; - ii) adopting effective mechanisms and processes to manage the risks the Company is exposed to; - iii) monitoring the adequacy and effectiveness of the risk management policies and procedures; and - iv) monitoring the level of compliance and the effectiveness of measures taken to tackle the deficiencies.
+i) establishing, implementing and maintaining adequate risk management policies and procedures;

+- ii) adopting effective mechanisms and processes to manage the risks the Company is exposed to: - iii) monitoring the adequacy and effectiveness of the risk management policies and procedures; and - iv) monitoring the level of compliance and the effectiveness of measures taken to tackle the deficiencies.

 A risk management report will be prepared on an annual basis regarding the status of the Company's risk management policies and procedures and any remedial measures taken to tackle the deficiencies.
-The risk management report is presented to the Company's Board of Directors for approval and subsequently sent to CySEC.
+The risk management report is presented to the Company's Board of Directors.